-Location is everything and when it comes to s pectacular scenery, a cottage in Cornwall is hard to beat.
+Location is everything and when it comes to spectacular scenery, a self catering cottage in Cornwall is hard to beat.
 Think picturesque countryside peppered with sleepy hamlets and a coastline to take your breath away.
 Add a wonderfully mild climate and award-winning attractions, little wonder it ranks as one of the UK's top holiday destinations.

 Imagine vast curves of soft, sugary sands - ideal for families with buckets and spades and surfing those long, rolling waves.
 The coastal path promises invigorating walks and amazing views.
 Picturesque fishing villages ooze charm and atmosphere, with quaint old inns rubbing shoulders with trendy bars and cosmopolitan restaurants.
 And culinary delights certainly abound from celebrity dining with Stein and Oliver, to lip-smacking fish and chips and the humble and ever so crumbly Cornish pasty.